Meet the Team: An Interview with Millar Cameron’s Senior Partner Marta Koczorowska

 Looking back, I believe that the unique opportunity to speak to so many people – clients and candidates - and to learn about their aspirations and address real-life business problems, is still one of the most exciting parts of the profession.

-As professional talent advisors, I believe we have a moral obligation to advocate change in terms of diversity and equity in the organisations we support, making executive search such a meaningful career even after all those years.
+As professional talent advisors, I believe we have a moral obligation to advocate change in terms of diversity and equality in the organisations we support, making executive search such a meaningful career even after all those years.
 But there is still so much more that can be done!

 2. What’s your current role at Millar Cameron?